Smart Readers. Ambitious Writers. Unputdownable Books.

 I’m also here for ambitious writers.
 That means first chapters, story promise, genre positioning, and all the opening-page stuff that decides whether a reader keeps going or quietly closes the tab and never comes back.

-I also bring editorial experience to this work.
+I bring editorial experience to this work.
 I hold editing certifications through the EFA, and I’ve worked on books including an Amazon bestseller in its niche, so the editorial side of this site is grounded in both reader instinct and actual hands-on experience.

-I’ve also put together a free reader resource hub with spreadsheets, tools, and bonus extras for people who join the list.
+You’ll even find a free reader resource hub with spreadsheets, tools, and bonus extras for people who join the list.
 Get the free reader resources here